About the Integrated Systems Toxicology Division (ISTD) of EPA's National Health and Environmental Effects Research Laboratory

 What We Do

-Consistent with this vision, ISTD has identified translational systems toxicology as a focused area of excellence.
-ISTD research integrates advanced experimental and computational approaches to examine complex stressor-biological interactions across multiple levels of biological organization and identify early indicators of adversity.
-ISTD research results provide mechanistic linkages among exposure, target dose, and response essential for designing, interpreting, and translating environmental health studies to inform public health decisions.
+The Integrated Systems Toxicology Division (ISTD) focuses on the complex interdependency of environmental exposures, mechanisms of toxicity, and individual variability to improve our ability to evaluate and predict the potential for adverse outcomes.
+This research integrates advanced experimental and computational approaches to examine complex stressor-biological interactions across multiple levels of biological organization and identify early indicators of adversity and susceptibility factors.
+Results from this research provides mechanistic linkages among exposure, target dose, and response essential for designing, interpreting, and translating environmental health studies to inform public health decisions.

-Timothy Shafer, Acting Director
+Lisa Baxter, Acting Director